-James Ballowe is Distinguished Professor of English Emeritus from Bradley University.
+James Ballowe is Distinguished Professor Emeritus of English at Bradley University.
 Since retiring from university teaching and administration, Jim has written a biography of Joy Morton and a monograph history of The Morton Arboretum.
-For many years he taught natural history writing and environmental ethics at The Morton Arboretum.
+For many years he taught natural history writing and environmental ethics at the Morton Arboretum.

 - Revisiting Sand County: An Interview with Estella Leopold

 From Minding Nature’s September 2016, Volume 9, Number 3 issue.

 From Minding Nature’s May 2016, Volume 9, Number 2 issue.